Mapping the Stochastic Penal Colony: The Penal Colony: Conceptual, Political, Historical, and Literary Context

-Because of the prominent role of banishment across the case studies, we are proposing the \emph{penal colony} as closest historical precedent and as fitting model for contemporary algorithmic practices outside the criminal injustice system.
+Because of the prominent role of banishment across the case studies, we are proposing the \emph{penal colony} as a fitting model for contemporary algorithmic practices outside the criminal justice system.
 The French version of \emph{transportation}---the practice of sending prisoners to far off locales---is far more recent than we'd probably like to acknowledge.
 France began turning French Guiana into one large penal colony from 1852 onwards---after the British had already begun unwinding their own penal colonies---and closed the colony only in 1953~\cite{Aldrich2010,Anderson2018,Spierenburg2009}.
-For the 70 years or so before closing, transportation was reserved for convicts sentenced under France's own three strikes laws.
+For the 70 or so years before closing, transportation was reserved for convicts sentenced under France's own three strikes laws.
 It also was almost always terminal: Only 2,000 out of 70,000 prisoners returned to France during their lifetimes~\cite{WallechinskyWallace1978}.
 For that reason, prisoners referred to the penal colony as ``dry guillotine''~\cite{Furlong1913,ReneBelbenoit1938}.
-Yet discipline was surprisingly inconsistent, even lax, depending on location.
+Yet discipline was inconsistent, even lax, depending on location.

-Foucault had surprisingly little to say about the penal colony~\cite{Redfield2005}, even though transportation must be understood as a distinct intermediate stage in penal history.
+Foucault had surprisingly little to say about the penal colony~\cite{Redfield2005}, even though transportation must be understood as a distinct intermediate, or liminal, stage in penal history.
 As such, it combines aspects from the performance of punishment and the discipline of prisons.
 Notably, like earlier practices, transportation is usually terminal.
 But unlike earlier practices, the penal colony is conveniently out of sight.
 The penal colony also incorporates a disciplinary component, typically involving hands-on labor to create the infrastructure for more general colonization.
-The \emph{stochastic penal colony} stands apart from both carceral and surveillance states.
-Its focus on inhuman punishment does remind of the American carceral state, but its technology is much the same as Xina's surveillance state.
-Yet, there is no central control, or even intent.
-Its downsides, not surprisingly, worsen along, for example, class and racial lines, but it ensnares the privileged, including white people, almost as easily.
+(Against that background, it seems rather fitting that French Guiana nowadays serves as the Europen Union's launching pad for the colonization of space.)